diegoHr/youtube_music_player/README.md

 https://www.youtube.com/watch?v=d7hVQpyKLGg
 ```
 You should name the file urls.list.

+In windows It is mandatory that the encoding format be ANSI.

 ## Configuring Player
 The configuration of the player is in the file **youtubePlayer.conf**.